Blogger Lux Lady spends the weekend enjoying the delights of two of Luxembourg’s fine dining establishments.

 The ambience is quite simple and natural, although the understated branch chandeliers are worth seeing.

 On Sunday, I was off to Restaraunt Senningen.
-It’s a bit higher priced (but still excellent quality), although I think it was not nearly as full because of its location near the city airport.
-It’s quite a classy little place–the limes and beiges give the place a light and fresh feel, and the sunlight pours into the back room, which is quite nice.
+It’s a bit higher priced, although I think it was not nearly as full because of its location.
+It’s quite a classy little place; the limes and beiges give the place a light and fresh feel, and the sunlight pours into the back room, which is quite nice.

 This time I was spoiled with a cauliflower and parsley gazpacho amuse-bouche, a starter of fois gras in mille feuilles which tasted like carmelized gingerbread, with a little glass that included the foam of hibiscus flowers and–get this–“volcanized salts” on the plate.
 That was enough already, but then I opted for the lobster with vegetable nems and, again, lobster sauce.

 In case it isn’t evident, these culinary delights are not something I spoil myself with every weekend.
 In fact, I prefer not going too often so that, when I do, my tastebuds are even more spoiled.